Edited by Jean Lee Cole

 Henry McNeal Turner (1834–1915) was born free, but poor, in South Carolina.
 He joined the African Methodist Episcopal (A.M.E.
 Church) as a young man and quickly rose to become pastor of congregations in Baltimore and Washington, DC.
 In Washington, he actively recruited black troops for the Union army, and in 1863 he was awarded the chaplaincy of the 1st Regiment US Colored Troops.
 After the war, he served in the South Carolina state legislature during Reconstruction and was elected bishop of the A.M.E.
 Church in 1880.
 As bishop he championed the interests of poor Southern blacks within the denomination.
 As black civil rights eroded at the end of the century, Turner became a vocal advocate for emigration to Africa.
 A charismatic and controversial figure, Turner presaged Marcus Garvey’s back-to-Africa movement and 1960s-era black nationalism.
 Upon his death in 1915, W. E. B. Du Bois described him as “the last of his clan: mighty men, physically and mentally, men who started at the bottom and hammered their way to the top by sheer brute strength.”

-Jean Lee Cole is an Associate Professor in the Department of English at Loyola University Maryland in Baltimore, Maryland.
-She is the co-editor of The Collected Plays of Zora Neale Hurston (with Charles Mitchell, Rutgers UP 2008) and the author of The Literary Voices of Winnifred Eaton: Redefining Ethnicity and Authenticity (Rutgers UP 2002).
+Jean Lee Cole is an associate professor in the Department of English at Loyola University Maryland in Baltimore, Maryland.
+She is the co-editor of The Collected Plays of Zora Neale Hurston (with Charles Mitchell) and the author of The Literary Voices of Winnifred Eaton: Redefining Ethnicity and Authenticity.

 Aaron Sheehan-Dean is the Fred C. Frey Professor of Southern Studies at Louisiana State University.
 He is the author of Why Confederates Fought: Family and Nation in Civil War Virginia, the Concise Historical Atlas of the U.S. Civil War, and co-author of American Horizons.